-Confirmation – To avoid mistakes on the customer’s behalf allow for a final review prior to the customer confirming the purchase.
+Confirmation – To avoid mistakes on the customer’s behalf, allows for a final review prior to the customer confirming the purchase.
 This step isn’t totally necessary, but clients do appreciate it and understand the overall purpose.

 Allow Guest Checkout Options

 The most annoying thing for a customer is to be hit with fees that weren’t disclosed prior to checkout.
-This will often lead to distrust causing your customers to bounce from your store and never return.
-Customers sometimes are willing to pay more for an item if when they get to the checkout page where there are no other fees added.
-There are two ways you can eliminate fees without minimizing your income, you can either list all the fees from the very beginning or you can add the shipping costs into the price of the product.
+This will often lead to distrust, causing your customers to bounce from your store and never return.
+Customers are sometimes willing to pay more for an item when they get to the checkout page where there are no other fees added.
+There are two ways you can eliminate fees without minimizing your income.
+You can either list all the fees from the very beginning or you can add the shipping costs to the price of the product.
 Think about the sites that say “Free Shipping on Any Item” or when they list that there is a minimum for shipping to be covered.
 Either way, customers want transparency.